Undergraduate Admissions

 English Language Requirement

-All undergraduate applicants whose native language is not English and who have not attended schools at the secondary level or above for at least three years full-time where English is the principal language of instruction1 must demonstrate English language proficiency through one of the following acceptable tests.
+All undergraduate applicants whose native language is not English and who have not attended schools at the secondary level or above for at least three years full-time where English is the principal language of instruction must demonstrate English language proficiency through one of the following acceptable tests.

 Test Undergraduate Graduate